Instadapp/dsa-sdk/README.md

 # DSA SDK

-This is a main WIP package.
+This is a main DSA SDK package (WIP).

-Please read the basic [documentation](https://github.com/InstaDApp/dsa-developers) for more.
+Please read our [developer doc](https://github.com/InstaDApp/dsa-developers) for more.